kruti1210/limit-to-friends/README.md

 # limit-to-friends
-Chrome Extension to alter Friends preferences
+Chrome Extension to alter content sharing preferences on Facebook for CS 105.